 2.20 Financial Leases

 Lease contracts whereby the risks and rewards associated with the ownership lie wholly or primarily with the lessee are classified as financial leases.
 The minimum lease payments are recognized partly as financial costs and partly as settlement of the outstanding liability.
 The financial costs are charged to each period in the total lease period so as to produce a constant, regular interest rate on the outstanding balance of the liability.
 The interest element is charged to the Income Statement over the lease period and recognized as finance costs.

-The corresponding rental obligations, net of financial costs, are classified as current liabilities unless the Group has an unconditional right to postpone settlement of the liability for at least 12 months after the balance sheet date.
+The corresponding rental obligations, net of financial costs, are classified as current liabilities unless the Group has an unconditional right to postpone settlement of the liability for, or the liability is due to be settled at least 12 months after the balance sheet date.